 Message boards will be set-up one to two days in advance in the area(s) where sanitary sewer line cleaning is taking place.
 You can also view the Utilities News (LINK) for more details.
-Generally, scheduled sanitary sewer line cleaning takes place Monday through Thursday between 7:30 a.m. to 3 p.m. with the exception of holidays.
+Generally, scheduled sanitary sewer line cleaning takes place Monday - Thursday, 7:30 a.m. - 3 p.m. with the exception of holidays.

 Closing your toilet lid(s) during this process will greatly reduce the possibility of any negative issues.
 We ask that you make sure that your toilet lid(s) remain down, with a towel draped over the toilet lid(s) as an added precaution, during the time that we are cleaning in your area.

 If you experience any issues when sanitary sewer line cleaning is taking place in your area, please contact the Maintenance Crew working in the area and they will gladly assist you.
 If you are unable to locate the Maintenance Crew, please call the Spotsylvania County Utilities Office at 540-507-7300, option 2.
 The Spotsylvania County Utilities Department wants you to know that we are doing our best to serve you, the community and the environment every day and regret any inconveniences to our customers; however, this maintenance is necessary to enhance service reliability.